rust-lang/book/nostarch/chapter09.md

 A `Guess` type that will only continue with values between 1 and 100

-First we define a struct named `Guess` that has a field named `value` that holds an `i32`.
+First we define a struct named `Guess` that has a field named `value` that holds an `i32` [1].
 This is where the number will be stored.

-Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` values.
+Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` values [2].
 The `new` function is defined to have one parameter named `value` of type `i32` and to return a `Guess`.
-The code in the body of the `new` function tests `value` to make sure it’s between 1 and 100.
-If `value` doesn’t pass this test, we make a `panic!` call, which will alert the programmer who is writing the calling code that they have a bug they need to fix, because creating a `Guess` with a `value` outside this range would violate the contract that `Guess::new` is relying on.
+The code in the body of the `new` function tests `value` to make sure it’s between 1 and 100 [3].
+If `value` doesn’t pass this test, we make a `panic!` call [4], which will alert the programmer who is writing the calling code that they have a bug they need to fix, because creating a `Guess` with a `value` outside this range would violate the contract that `Guess::new` is relying on.
 The conditions in which `Guess::new` might panic should be discussed in its public-facing API documentation; we’ll cover documentation conventions indicating the possibility of a `panic!` in the API documentation that you create in Chapter 14.
-If `value` does pass the test, we create a new `Guess` with its `value` field set to the `value` parameter and return the `Guess`.
+If `value` does pass the test, we create a new `Guess` with its `value` field set to the `value` parameter and return the `Guess` [5].

-Next, we implement a method named `value` that borrows `self`, doesn’t have any other parameters, and returns an `i32`.
+Next, we implement a method named `value` that borrows `self`, doesn’t have any other parameters, and returns an `i32` [6].
 This kind of method is sometimes called a *getter* because its purpose is to get some data from its fields and return it.
 This public method is necessary because the `value` field of the `Guess` struct is private.
 It’s important that the `value` field be private so code using the `Guess` struct is not allowed to set `value` directly: code outside the module *must* use the `Guess::new` function to create an instance of `Guess`, thereby ensuring there’s no way for a `Guess` to have a `value` that hasn’t been checked by the conditions in the `Guess::new` function.

 A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than an